You can minimize COVID-19’s impact to your school, teachers, and students’ education with this guide.

 Operations seem trickier to maneuver outside a physical school structure, but it doesn’t mean it’s not possible.
 Convene with your employees online and agree on a reasonable system and mutual hours where everyone is available and reachable.

 Since not everyone might be able to access a remote working setup, identify which roles are the most vital so that you can focus on a lean skeletal group who does the most essential tasks.
-Ensure that you provide them with the necessary tools that allow your team to work wherever they are, such as stable connectivity and fast, convenient software and apps that let them get in touch with the others virtually such as G Suite, Hangouts, and Zoom.
+Ensure that you provide them with the necessary tools that allow your team to work wherever they are, such as stable connectivity and fast, convenient software and apps that let them get in touch with the others virtually such as Google Workspace (previously known as G Suite), Hangouts, and Zoom.

 Tip #2: Secure your business and your team

 The most important and serious challenge is, of course, security.
 Check up with your staff regularly using the online channels mentioned in the items above.
 Make sure everyone is safe, and find out if anyone needs help through a dedicated chat group.
 Dedicate time to hear out their concerns.
 This way, you can address these by adjusting your current business continuity policies that take their pressing concerns into consideration.